phillywebteam/easy-announcements/readme.txt

 * [Github](https://github.com/phillywebteam/easy-announcements)

 == Changelog ==

+= 0.1.3 =
+* Fixing JS injection bugs
+* Fixing issue where not all themes report same slug
+* If theme not found try looking for common IDs and classes to try

 = 0.1.2 =
 * Limiting content types that can be added to announcement if using block editor